mozilla-services/heka/docs/source/config/inputs/process.rst

 Executes one or more external programs on an interval, creating messages from the output.
 Supports a chain of commands, where stdout from each process will be piped into the stdin for the next process in the chain.
-In the event the program returns a non-zero exit code, ProcessInput will logging that an error occurred.
+In the event the program returns a non-zero exit code, ProcessInput will log that an error occurred.

 Config: